Daily Words of God: Knowing God | Excerpt 82

 During the time that the Lord Jesus worked in the flesh, most of His followers could not fully verify His identity and the things that He said.
-When He went up on the cross, the attitude of His followers was one of expectancy; when He was nailed to the cross all the way until He was put into the grave, people’s attitude toward Him was disappointment.
-During this time, people had already begun to move in their hearts from doubting to denial of the things the Lord Jesus had said during His time in the flesh.
-And when He walked out from the grave, and appeared to the people one by one, the majority of people who had seen Him with their own eyes or heard the news of His resurrection gradually shifted from denial to skepticism.
-By the time the Lord Jesus had Thomas put his hand into His side, by the time the Lord Jesus broke bread and ate it in front of the crowd after His resurrection, and after that ate broiled fish in front of them, only then did they truly accept the fact that the Lord Jesus is Christ in the flesh.
-You could say that it was as if this spiritual body with flesh and blood standing in front of those people then was awakening every one of them from a dream: The Son of man standing in front of them was the One who had existed since time immemorial.
-He had a form, and flesh and bones, and He had already lived and eaten with mankind for a long time….
-At this time, the people felt that His existence was so real, so wonderful; they were also so joyful and happy, and at the same time filled with emotion.
-And His reappearance allowed people to truly see His humility, to feel His closeness, and His longing, His attachment for mankind.
+When He was approaching the cross, the attitude of His followers was one of observing.
+Then, from the time when He was nailed to the cross until He was put into the grave, people’s attitude toward Him was disappointment.
+During this time, people had already begun to move in their hearts from doubting the things the Lord Jesus had said during His time in the flesh to denying them altogether.
+Then, when He walked out from the grave and appeared to people one by one, the majority of those who saw Him with their own eyes or heard the news of His resurrection gradually shifted their attitude from denial to skepticism.
+Only when the Lord Jesus had Thomas put his hand into His side, and when He broke bread and ate it in front of the crowd after His resurrection and then proceeded to eat a broiled fish in front of them, did they truly accept the fact that the Lord Jesus was Christ in the flesh.
+You could say that it was as if this spiritual body of flesh and blood standing before those people was awakening every one of them from a dream: The Son of man standing in front of them was the One who had existed since time immemorial.
+He had a form, and flesh and bones, and He had already lived and eaten alongside mankind for a long time….
+At this time, the people felt that His existence was so real, and so wonderful.
+At the same time, they were also so joyful and happy and filled with emotion.
+His reappearance allowed people to truly see His humility, to feel His closeness and attachment to mankind, and to feel how much He thought about them.
 This brief reunion made the people who saw the Lord Jesus feel as if a lifetime had passed.
 Their lost, confused, afraid, anxious, yearning and numb hearts found comfort.
-They were no longer doubtful or disappointed because they felt that now there was hope and something to rely on.
-The Son of man standing in front of them would be behind them for eternity, He would be their strong tower, their refuge for all time.
+They were no longer doubtful or disappointed, because they felt that now there was hope and something to rely on.
+The Son of man then standing before them would be their rear guard for all time; He would be their strong tower, their refuge for all eternity.

 Although the Lord Jesus was resurrected, His heart and His work had not left mankind.
-He told people with His appearance that no matter what form He existed in, He would accompany people, walk with them, and be with them at all times and in all places.
-And at all times and all places, He would provide to mankind and shepherd them, allow them to see and touch Him, and make sure they never again feel helpless.
-The Lord Jesus also wanted people to know this: Their lives in this world are not alone.
-Mankind has God’s care, God is with them; people can always lean on God; He is the family of every one of His followers.
+By appearing to people, He told them that no matter what form He existed in, He would accompany people, walk with them, and be with them at all times and in all places.
+He told them that at all times and in all places He would provide for mankind and shepherd them, allow them to see and touch Him, and ensure they never again felt helpless.
+The Lord Jesus also wanted people to know that they do not live alone in this world.
+Mankind has God’s care; God is with them.
+They can always lean on God, and He is family to every one of His followers.
 With God to lean on, mankind will no longer be lonely or helpless, and those who accept Him as their sin offering will no longer be bound in sin.
-In human eyes, these portions of His work that the Lord Jesus carried out after His resurrection were very small things, but the way I see it, every single thing was so meaningful, so valuable, and they were all so important and weighty.
+In human eyes, these portions of His work that the Lord Jesus carried out after His resurrection were very small things, but the way I see it, every single thing He did was so meaningful, so valuable, so important and heavily laden with significance.

-Although the Lord Jesus’ time of working in the flesh was full of hardships and suffering, through His appearance in His spiritual body of flesh and blood, He completely and perfectly accomplished His work of that time in the flesh to redeem mankind.
+Although the Lord Jesus’ time of working in the flesh was full of hardships and suffering, He completely and perfectly accomplished His work of that time in the flesh to redeem mankind through His appearance in His spiritual body of flesh and blood.
 He began His ministry by becoming flesh, and He concluded His ministry by appearing to mankind in His fleshly form.
-He heralded the Age of Grace, He began the Age of Grace through His identity as Christ.
-Through His identity as Christ, He carried out the work in the Age of Grace and He strengthened and led all of His followers in the Age of Grace.
+He heralded the Age of Grace, beginning the new age through His identity as Christ.
+Through His identity as Christ, He carried out work in the Age of Grace and He strengthened and led all of His followers in the Age of Grace.
 It can be said of God’s work that He truly finishes what He starts.
-There are steps and a plan, and it is full of God’s wisdom, His omnipotence, and His marvelous deeds.
-It is also full of God’s love and mercy.
+There are steps and a plan, and the work is full of His wisdom, His omnipotence, His marvelous deeds, and His love and mercy.
 Of course, the main thread running through all of God’s work is His care for mankind; it is permeated with His feelings of concern that He can never put aside.
-In these verses of the Bible, in every single thing that the Lord Jesus did after His resurrection, what was revealed was God’s unchanging hopes and concern for mankind, as well as God’s meticulous care and cherishing of humans.
-Until now, none of this has changed—can you see it?
-When you see this, doesn’t your heart just automatically become close to God?
-If you lived in that age and the Lord Jesus appeared to you after His resurrection, in a tangible form for you to see, and if He sat in front of you, ate bread and fish and explained the scriptures to you, spoke with you, then how would you feel?
+In these verses of the Bible, in every single thing that the Lord Jesus did after His resurrection, God’s unchanging hopes and concern for mankind were revealed, as were His meticulous care and cherishing of mankind.
+None of this has ever changed, all the way to the present day—can you see it?
+When you see this, do your hearts not unconsciously draw closer to God?
+If you lived in that age and the Lord Jesus appeared to you after His resurrection in a tangible form for you to see, and if He sat in front of you, ate bread and fish and explained the scriptures to you and spoke with you, then how would you feel?
 Would you feel happy?
-How about guilty?
-The previous misunderstandings and avoidance of God, the conflicts with and doubts of God—wouldn’t they all just disappear?
-Wouldn’t the relationship between God and man become more proper?
+Or would you feel guilty?
+The previous misunderstandings and avoidance of God, the conflicts with and doubts of God—would they not all just disappear?
+Would the relationship between God and man not become more normal and proper?

-Through interpretation of these limited chapters of the Bible, did you discover any flaws in God’s disposition?
-Did you discover any adulteration of God’s love?
-Did you see any craftiness or evil in God’s omnipotence or wisdom?
+By interpreting these limited chapters of the Bible, do you find any flaws in God’s disposition?
+Do you find any adulteration of God’s love?
+Do you see any deceit or evil in God’s omnipotence or wisdom?
 Certainly not!
 Now can you say with certainty that God is holy?
-Can you say with certainty that God’s emotions are all a revealing of His essence and disposition?
-I hope that after you have read these words, what you’ve understood from it will help you and bring you benefits in your pursuit of a change in disposition and a fear of God.
-I also hope that these words will bear fruit for you that grows by the day, thus in the process of this pursuit bringing you closer and closer to God, bringing you closer and closer to the standard that God requires, so that you are no longer bored of the pursuit of the truth and you no longer feel that the pursuit of the truth and of a change in disposition is a troublesome or a superfluous thing.
-It is, rather, the expression of God’s true disposition and the holy essence of God that motivate you to long for the light, to long for justice, and to aspire to pursue the truth, to pursue the satisfaction of God’s will, and to become a man gained by God, to become a real person.
+Can you say with certainty that each of God’s emotions is a revelation of His essence and disposition?
+I hope that after you have read these words, the understanding you gain from them will help you and bring you benefits in your pursuit of a change in disposition and a fear of God, and that they will bear fruit in you, fruit that grows by the day, so that in the process of this pursuit you will be brought closer and closer to God, closer and closer to the standard that God requires.
+You will no longer be bored of the pursuit of the truth and will no longer feel that the pursuit of the truth and of a change in disposition is a troublesome or a superfluous thing.
+Rather, motivated by the expression of God’s true disposition and the holy essence of God, you will long for the light, long for justice, aspire to pursue the truth, to pursue the satisfaction of God’s will, and you will become a person gained by God, become a real person.